Linear Functions

 A function whose graph is a straight line, characterized by a constant rate of change between any two points.

-Why is Linear Functions important?
+What is the Linear Functions formula?

 How Linear Functions Connects to Other Ideas